JavierEMendez/nasdaq-predictive-model/README.md

 As all models do (as we have found out), it all begins with finding quality data that can be used to test and train it.
 We were able to find historical data for every NASDAQ ticker (for a small fee!).
 We have uploaded a year of this data to this repository so that it can be used by anyone wishing to test the model for themselves - the code is already written to intepret it right away.

-AFter the data was found, we cleaned it in such a fashion so that we were working with only a "returns" column for every ticker on every day from July 2019 to July 2020.
+After the data was found, we cleaned it in such a fashion so that we were working with only a "returns" column for every ticker on every day from July 2019 to July 2020.
 We chose this data for two reasons:

   1. This is *a lot* of data already for a model to train on. over 900,000 individual percentages for this model to learn on.
 WE figured this was more than enough to create something that was accurate enough for our liking.
   2. The data includes moments: